 What nature offers to our observation (often fleetingly) is the fruit of the same, intimate and more enduring reality.
 “Beneath the succession of moments, which composes the superficial existence of beings and things, cladding them with changeable appearances that soon vanish, one can look for a truer, more essential character, to which the artist will cling in order to give a more lasting interpretation of reality.”
 (Henri Matisse)

 This is where the process of abstraction began in the art of European painting.
 This process found its first, fundamental conclusion in the work of Piet Mondrian, who wrote: “Art must look not at the appearance of nature but at what nature really is” – and then added: “What is the particular value of abstract art that distinguishes it from the art of the past and from naturalistic art?
 That it is a direct, stronger and purer expression of life.
 What do we mean by life?
 Not already the repetition of changing events but life itself, that is, the vital energy present in all of us.”

 The idea of symmetry evokes a center around which things remain identical.
 Symmetry transforms the variation and diversity inherent in every vital process into an absolute identity and this helps the human being to maintain a certain control over the unpredictable evolution of existence.
 The idea of symmetry has long been applied in the arts and architecture, especially when man’s position in the natural context was more precarious than it is today.

 Asymmetry prevails in Broadway Boogie Woogie because modern thought no longer claims to embrace and enclose the natural universe as a whole, but rather to understand it briefly from within through scientific observation and experimentation.
 The short symmetrical sequences that develop in Broadway Boogie Woogie make measurable, that is, finite and therefore comprehensible, an infinite space such as that which is manifested by the straight lines; straight lines that for Mondrian are a plastic symbol of the infinite extension of nature.

 “Through the internalization of what is understood as matter and the externalization of what is understood as spirit – so far too separate! – matter-spirit become a unity.”
 (Mondrian)

 The most solid and clearly visible area of space is the plane where yellow, red and blue reach unity.
 The white space to the right of the unified plane has the same proportions as the plane itself.
 In that way the painting tells us that fullness is equivalent to emptiness, the visible has the same importance as what is for us invisible:

 During the elaboration phase of the Neo-Plastic language Mondrian considered white, grey and black as colors symbolizing the spiritual while yellow, red and blue were a plastic symbol of the more lively and contrasting variety of colors present in the real and concrete world.

 From the central circle with the dove of the Holy Spirit, the space expands towards the sides, first with the four more defined angels showing the Gospels and then with the more ethereal angels at the base of the figures of saints and prophets.
 What is an angel if not a metaphor for spiritual energy?
 Through the angels mixed with clouds, the Holy Spirit (solid and well defined in the center) radiates into those wise and holy men.

 Here too, therefore, the color white and gray express something ethereal and indistinct, while yellow, red and blue tones express the garments of the earthly characters, that is, something more tangible and concrete.
 White plays a similar role to gray even higher up, just below the golden canopy, where a trail of clouds can be seen in which incomplete silhouettes of waving angels can be glimpsed, while on the right and left are two groups of three angels each.

-Some phases of transformation appear in gray, precisely those in which the process of internalization of space begins (1 and 2), which continues with 3 and then 4 and 5 and reaches the largest extension with 7.
+In Broadway Boogie Woogie some phases of transformation of space appear in gray precisely those in which the process of internalization of space begins (1 and 2), which continues with 3 and then 4 and 5 and reaches the largest extension with 7:

-With 8the gray color again signals a process of metamorphosis.
+With 8 the gray color again signals a process of metamorphosis.

 The phases of transformation from the outside to the inside (from 1 to 7) and then from the inside to the outside (8) are gray because gray is the color closest to white where everything appears indistinct.